Mental health is something I have spent a lot of time trying to improve.

 What have you learned about yourself over the past five years?

 Five years ago I would have been 16, still in school and a lot different to who I am now.
 When you are 16, your world is really small because its all just relative to your mates and family.
 So I’ve learnt a lot from moving out and meeting new people.
 I’m better at taking time for myself now.
-I was really worried about letting people down when I was younger and still am, but I try and look after myself first.
+I was really worried about letting people down when I was younger.

 For what in your life do you feel most grateful?